I grew up thinking creativity was only for the “creative types.”

 I explored and tinkered … a lot.
 The results weren’t always (or often) positive; in fact, my story is riddled with failed relationships, failed endeavors, and a robust blend of imposter syndrome and self-criticism.

 Nothing was juuust right, but I Goldilocks’d my way into understanding that each change was a stepping stone toward my ultimate goal: helping others design the creative life they want.

 My early belief turned out to be true:

 And fancy that—we are all the creative types.

 Creativity isn’t about “inherent” artsiness—it’s about decisive confidence.
 It’s not paint brushes, Photoshop, or paper mâché—it’s grit, discipline, and the courage to bet on yourself.

 So here I am, betting like crazy, designing the life I want, and soaking up the South as a creative coach in Atlanta, Georgia.
-When I’m not facetiming with my inspirations/clients, I’m writing, co-repping #WorkItATL, getting lost in a novel, devising something in the kitchen, or taking a long walk or bike ride.
+When I’m not talking with my inspirations/clients, I’m shamelessly cheerleading my book on free travel, writing, getting lost in a novel, devising something in the kitchen, or taking a long walk or bike ride.

 But enough about me, it’s you I want to hear from.